Light was the absolute worst when my migraines kicked in. The more the migraine escalated, the worse light became.

 But it also creates a huge shift in our brains rhythms.

-Fluorescent light contains a large spectrum of light.
+Fluorescent light contains a large spectrum of light but one that does not actually help us see well.

 But our brains have been genetically wired to receive blue light in the morning to wake us up and amber light in the evening to wind us down.